 - Sync users' work apps, home tabs, and themes when they sign in to Chrome on their personal computers.

-For details, see Set Chrome user policies.
+For details, see Set Chrome policies for users or browsers.

 Set app and extension policies